ToolGrid — Product & Engineering

 Package data comes from the npm registry API.
 The tool queries the registry endpoint.
 It reads package metadata.
 It extracts version information.
 It extracts release dates from the time field.
 It handles API errors gracefully.

 Enter exact package names.
 Package names are case-sensitive in npm.
 Check spelling carefully.
 Use the exact name from npm website if unsure.
+In some workflows, checking web vitals is a relevant follow-up operation.

 Check version history before updating.
 Review recent versions.
 See how often updates happen.
 Understand version progression.
 This helps you plan updates.